Information about Chlorpromazine

 How chlorpromazine works

-Chlorpromazine works by blocking the action of dopamine, a chemical messenger in the brain that affects the thoughts and moods.
+Chlorpromazine is a typical antipsychotic.
+It works by blocking the action of dopamine, a chemical messenger in the brain that affects thoughts and mood.

 Common side effects of chlorpromazine